 Competency-Based Occupational Frameworks

 In collaboration with the Urban Institute, we offer national frameworks for occupations in this industry that are consensus based, meaning they are drafted in cooperation with employers, educators, and other workforce and training experts.
-Employers and businesses can use these frameworks to fast-track the development of their registered apprenticeships.
+Employers and businesses can use these frameworks to fast-track the development of their Registered Apprenticeship programs.
 The frameworks are competency based rather than time based, meaning that abilities are emphasized over memorized knowledge or skills.
 The result is high-quality, competency-based occupational frameworks (CBOFs) that are freely available for all to use.
 CBOFs are available for the following occupations:

 Advanced Manufacturing Industry Resources